 When visitors to the Dreamworld theme park in Australia visit Tiger Island, their view is immediately drawn to a pool with a huge, curved aquarium panel.

 This may astonish some people who want to observe the large predators.
 After all, cats typically do not like water.
 However, tigers and jaguars are exceptions to this rule.
 You could even go as far as to say that tigers like water.

-“Once the animals, which weigh up to 140 kilograms and are up to two meters long, start swimming, the visitors quickly forget about the aquarium panel which separates them from the tigers,” advises Michael McMurray, Acrylics Manager at Advanced Aquarium Technologies (AAT), the company which manufactured the viewing window.
+“Once the animals, which weigh up to 300 pounds and are up to six feet long, start swimming, the visitors quickly forget about the aquarium panel which separates them from the tigers,” advises Michael McMurray, Acrylics Manager at Advanced Aquarium Technologies (AAT), the company which manufactured the viewing window.
 “The quality of a good aquarium can be measured by whether it provides an optimal view of what’s inside.”
 Here, the public can observe the 14 tigers and stay totally captivated while the keepers explain a little about the endangered animals.

 Location: Dreamworld Australian theme park

 Fabricator: AAT Acrylics